PabloLec/sb_keycloak_saml/README.md

 ### IdP-Initiated

 1. Go to http://localhost:8082/realms/IdP_realm/protocol/saml/clients/idp-initiated (IdP Initiated SSO URL)
-2. Login with username `john` and password `john`.
+2. Login with username `john` and password `john`
-3. You should be redirected to the SP which will create a new user account.
+3. You should be redirected to the SP which will create a new user account
-4. You should be redirected to the demo app and see a welcome message.
+4. You should be redirected to the demo app and see a welcome message